csf-ngs/SQANTI2/README.md

 # VBCF.NGS changes

+- fix `NA` in columns if no gene names could be extracted
 - biopython `Seq` objects don't seem to have a `.tostring()` method any more? replace with `str()`
 - replace gtfToGenePred binary with original from ucsc (not linked to libpng12)